Goldman Sachs Private Wealth Management

 Business Owner Private Wealth Management

 Business owner private wealth management refers to wealth management services that a business owner can make use of.
 Business owners are entrepreneurs who have worked long years to establish successful businesses throughout the US.
 They have toiled for years, put a lot of their money at risk, and have worked with and through people to get to where they are.

 People may wonder that the wealthier a person is, the easier his/her life gets, especially people in Los Angeles and San Francisco where business competition is the toughest in the U.S. This may be true in certain aspects of life.
 However, with more money comes more responsibility.
 The responsibility is of protecting wealth, of growing wealth, of giving away wealth to create a legacy, and of passing on wealth to the next generation.
 These are all tough questions with significant legal and financial implications.

 Investment Advisory Services

 We read a lot about investment advisory services these days.
 Such services focus primarily on investments.
 After all, it is only by investing smartly that you can create significant wealth over the long term.
 A hedge fund, for example, is a form of investment advisory service.
-Goldman Sachs Private Wealth Management also offers investment advice.
+Goldman Sachs Wealth Management also offers investment advice.
 In fact, all wealth management firms offer investment advice.
-They key difference between an average quality of advice and top quality advice is the connection of the advice with the client’s goals.
+The key difference between an average quality of advice and top quality advice is the connection of the advice with the client’s goals.

 Money by itself isn’t going to do anything.
 It will just be a number.
 However, when that money can help you purchase your dream home, live your desired lifestyle, help send your kids (or grandchildren) to a good school, and contribute to a cause that you are passionate about, then it has a lot more meaning and significance.
-You can read more about the connect between life goals and investment advice in this downloadable guide on choosing the best financial advisor for individuals with $5 million to $500 million in investible assets.
+You can read more about the connection between life goals and investment advice in this downloadable guide on choosing the best financial advisor for individuals with $5 million to $500 million in investible assets.

-If you visit the website of any wealth management firm, then you will notice that the list of services covers investments, retirement planning, estate planning, taxation, philanthropy, sometimes real estate, and general financial planning.
+If you visit the website of any wealth management firm, then you will notice that the list of services covers investments, retirement planning, estate planning, taxation, philanthropy, sometimes real estate, investment vehicles, and general financial planning.
 The idea of wealth management is to have one person answerable for all your financial needs.
 You save time and money.
 Feel free to start a conversation with Pillar Wealth Management to know more about wealth management.

 You may picture investment management as a group of people in suits sitting in a fancy office at a downtown location talking about what stock to buy.
 However, that is a “glamorized” depiction of investment management.
-Whether it is Goldman Sachs Private Wealth Management or any other wealth management firm, the key to investment management is to prepare a strategy and then regularly update it as per the changing situation.
+Whether it is Goldman Sachs Wealth Management or any other wealth management firm, the key to investment management is to prepare a strategy and then regularly update it as per the changing situation.
 We highly recommend you to check out this guide on improving portfolio performance for investors with $5 million to $500 million in liquid investible assets.

 The markets are constantly changing and so is the world.
-The client’s personal life also changes everyday and life goals can change accordingly.
+The client’s personal life also changes every day, and life goals can change accordingly.
 Therefore, if a wealth manager talks about long-duration assumptions like a 20-year investment return average of 10%, you should be skeptical.
-Over the 20 years, the average may be 10% but there will be years when the return is -20% and there will be years when the return is +20%.
+Over the 20 years, the average maybe 10% but there will be years when the return is -20% and there will be years when the return is +20%.
 One cannot model an investment strategy based purely on such assumptions.

 Goldman Sachs Private Wealth Management Investment Costs

 As mentioned in the previous section, investment costs matter a lot.
 They matter as much as investment returns.
 Why do we say so?
 Because, the net returns that you, the client, see at the end of the day are the returns after deducting taxes, brokerage charges, expense ratios, and fees.
 So, even if your gross returns are impressive, they will be lowered ultimately depending on how the investment costs are structured.

 You may be surprised to find out just how many investment managers and wealth managers are solely focused on gross investment returns.
 They spend a significant portion of their time and energy trying to outperform the benchmarks and boost returns at all costs.
 This is not necessarily a bad thing to do.
 However, let’s take one example to understand the point we are trying to make.

 Contrast this approach with a long-term investment in a low-cost passive fund.
 The taxes will be on the long-term capital gains and the investment costs will be one-time (and minimal).
 Depending on the client’s financial goals, the second strategy may be a better fit.
 You can read more about active vs passive investing in this short guide on critical shifts needed to maximize portfolio returns.

 Direct Private Investing at Goldman Sachs Wealth Management

-Goldman Sachs Private Wealth Management offers the service of direct private investing.
+Goldman Sachs group inc. Private Wealth Management offers the service of direct private investing.
 It refers to investments done by affluent individuals in traditional as well as alternative asset classes.
 The alternative asset classes can include real estate, clean energy, and other forms of debt.
-Direct private investing can happen within the US, across Europe, and in other high-growth areas like Asia.
+Direct private investing or asset allocation activity can happen within the US, across Europe, and in other high-growth areas like Asia.
 Direct private investing is normally meant for sophisticated investors that understand the underlying risks of the asset classes in which they invest.
 The benefit of direct private investing is the diversification that it offers and the high returns that the portfolio can earn if the investments are successful.

 The key point about direct private investing is that your wealth manager should have expertise in a range of asset classes.
 Either the wealth management firm should have this expertise in-house or it should be able to bring in an outside expert who is reliable and has a track record.
 You want your advisor to have enough experience in the alternative asset classes.
 For example, if you are planning to do a real estate transaction, then you do not want to work with any average real estate expert.

 If you want to discuss direct private investing in detail and whether it is the right option for you, feel free to reach out to Pillar Wealth Management.